 The first settlers in this area faced a savage wilderness.
 They were isolated; they warred with the native peoples they were displacing; and their lives depended upon scratching out an existence from the untamed land.
-Most of the settlers were farmers and grew grain on their land.
+Most of the settlers were farmers and grew grain.
 After the harvest, they used their leftover grain to make whiskey.
 It was not only a desired liquor, but it was also a means of currency.
-Because there was no paper money on the frontier, farmers bartered with the whiskey for services and goods.
+Farmers bartered with the whiskey for services and goods.

 Some of the first settlers in the area were the Walker brothers.
-In 1772, Gabriel and Isaac Walker migrated from Lancaster County, Pennsylvania, and purchased land near Scott’s Run and Robinson Run, near today’s Settlers Cabin Park.
+In 1772, Gabriel and Isaac Walker migrated from Lancaster County, Pennsylvania, and purchased land near today’s Settlers Cabin Park.
 They farmed their land, and with the leftover grain they distilled whiskey.

-After the Revolutionary War, the newly formed United States was deeply in debt.
-At the urging of Secretary of Treasury Alexander Hamilton, President George Washington approved an excise tax on liquor to raise revenue for the new country in 1791.
+The newly formed United States was deeply in debt after the war.
+At the urging of Secretary of Treasury, Alexander Hamilton, President George Washington approved an excise tax on liquor to raise revenue for the new country in 1791.
 At that time, Pittsburgh was the whiskey distilling capital of the country, with more than 4,000 stills in operation within the region.
 As one local distiller noted, Pittsburgh was Kentucky before Kentucky was.

 Distillers were outraged by the tax and revolted.
 Farmer-distillers in Kentucky, Maryland, Virginia, and Pennsylvania burned tax collectors in effigy, engaged in skirmishes, and launched attacks.
-The distillers in Pittsburgh were particularly outraged, and in the summer of 1794, nearly 400 rebels burned the Bower Hill mansion of tax collector John Neville, who had served as an officer in the Revolutionary War.
+The distillers in Pittsburgh were particularly outraged.
+In the summer of 1794, nearly 400 rebels burned the Bower Hill mansion of tax collector John Neville.

 Washington knew he needed to assert his authority and called up a militia of 13,000 men to quell the rebellion.
-By the time the militia arrived in Western Pennsylvania, the rebels had dispersed, but 150 of them were arrested, among them the Walker brothers.
-In the fall of 1794, Gabriel and Isaac Walker were arrested by Washington’s Army and were transported to Philadelphia to face charges.
-They were ultimately released in 1795.
+By the time the militia arrived in Western Pennsylvania in the fall ow 1794, the rebels had dispersed.
+Even so, Washington’s Army arrested 150 protesters, including the Walker brothers.
+They were transported to Philadelphia to face charges.
+Gabriel and Isaac were released in 1795.

-Two men were convicted and sentenced to hang.
-One of them was Philip Wigle.
-Washington eventually pardoned them, but not before The Whiskey Rebellion would change the country forever.
-Out of the protests grew our country’s two-party system as Thomas Jefferson, a Republican, repealed the tax when elected, in opposition to the Federalists, who asserted that the Federal government had overriding jurisdiction in all matters.
+Two other men were convicted and sentenced to hang.
+One of which was Philip Wigle.
+Washington eventually pardoned them, but The Whiskey Rebellion had already changed the country forever.
+Our country’s two-party system grew out of these protests.
+Thomas Jefferson, a Republican, repealed the tax when elected, in opposition to the Federalists, who asserted that the Federal government had overriding jurisdiction in all matters.

-Some believe that imposing taxes on the distillers in Pennsylvania caused many of them to flee to Canada and Kentucky, launching the whiskey industry there, but most historians believe that is false as those regions were already producing whiskey before The Whiskey Rebellion erupted.
-To appease the rebels and ensure order, Presidents Washington and then Jefferson offered settlers 60 acres of land in Kentucky if they moved there and grew corn, giving birth to the bourbon trade, which is primarily corn based and aged in new, charred, white oak barrels as opposed to the white whiskey distilled in Pennsylvania, which was not aged.
+Some believe that imposing taxes on the distillers in Pennsylvania caused many of them to flee to Canada and Kentucky, launching the whiskey industry there.
+However, whiskey was already being produced in those regions before the rebellion erupted.
+To appease the rebels and ensure order, Presidents Washington, and then Jefferson, offered settlers 60 acres of land in Kentucky if they moved there to grow corn.
+This gave birth to the bourbon trade.
+Bourbon is primarily corn based and aged in new, charred, white oak barrels.
+This is in contrast to the white whiskey distilled in Pennsylvania, which was not aged.